Latham Mack – Rising Young Northwest Coast Carver With Exceptional Skills

 Latham Mack, 38, is a Nuxalk First Nations artist from Bella Coola.

-He already one of the outstanding carvers of his generation, studied under Dempsey Bob, Ken McNeil and Stan Bevan, all masters of Northwest Coast art.
+Already he is one of the outstanding carvers of his generation; studied under Dempsey Bob, Ken McNeil and Stan Bevan, all masters of Northwest Coast art.

 Mack’s exceptional talent and skills were recognized while still attending the Freda Diesing School of Northwest Coast Art in Terrace, B.C.
 He won a YVR Foundation scholarship for young and emerging First Nations artists of $5,000 and later on won it again.
 He was graduated with honours from the school.